-NFL Odds: Patriots’ Stephon Gilmore NFL Defensive Player Of The Year Favorite
+NESN

 Oddsmakers believe Stephon Gilmore is likely to etch his name in NFL history in 2019.

 Draftkings Sportsbook on Thursday installed the New England Patriots cornerback as the favorite to win the NFL’s Defensive Player of the Year award for this season.
-Gilmore’s latest odds are +600, putting him slightly ahead of San Francisco 49ers defensive end Nick Bosa and well in front of Los Angeles Rams defensive tackle Aaron Donald, Cleveland Browns defensive end Myles Garrett and Los Angeles Chargers defensive end Joey Bosa in oddsmakers’ reckoning.
+Gilmore’s latest odds are +600, putting him slightly ahead of San Francisco 49ers defensive end Nick Bosa and well in front of Los Angeles Rams defensive tackle Aaron Donald, Cleveland Browns defensive end Myles Garrett and Los Angeles Chargers defensive end Joey Bosa.

 Gilmore has made 22 solo tackles and intercepted three passes this season.
 The NFL named him defensive player of the month for October, putting him firmly in the DPOY race.